Mark Langdon Hill

 Mark Langdon Hill (June 30, 1772 – November 26, 1842) was United States Representative from Massachusetts and from Maine.
 He was born in Biddeford (then a part of the Province of Massachusetts Bay) on June 30, 1772.
 He attended the public schools, then became a merchant and shipbuilder in Phippsburg.
 He was an overseer and trustee of Bowdoin College.
 He is the nephew of John Langdon.
 New Hampshire governor, Senator and patriot.

 Hill was elected a member of the Massachusetts House of Representatives, and served in the Massachusetts State Senate.
 He served as judge of the court of common pleas in 1810.
 He was elected a member of the American Antiquarian Society in 1816.
 He was elected as a Democratic-Republican from Massachusetts to the Sixteenth Congress (March 4, 1819 – March 3, 1821).
-Hill and John Holmes were the two of the seven representatives from the district of Maine willing to vote for the Missouri compromise, which on a 90-87 vote allowed Maine to become a state at the cost of letting Missouri be a slave state.
+Hill and John Holmes were two of the seven representatives from the district of Maine willing to vote for the Missouri compromise, which on a 90-87 vote allowed Maine to become a state at the cost of letting Missouri be a slave state.
 They were both strongly attacked in the Maine press for this compromise.

 Hill was elected as a Democratic-Republican to the Seventeenth Congress from Maine after the state was admitted to the Union (March 4, 1821 – March 3, 1823).
 He was postmaster of Phippsburg 1819-1824.
 He was appointed as a collector of customs at Bath in 1824.
 Hill died in Phippsburg on November 26, 1842.
 His interment was in the churchyard of the Congregational Church in Phippsburg Center.